 Optimizing Your eCommerce brand for SEO

 What’s SEO you ask?
-Well, that’s “Search Engine Optimization” a.k.a how search platforms like Google, and Bing will rank your website in search result listings.
+Well, it’s an abbreviation for “Search Engine Optimization”, a.k.a how search platforms like Google and Bing will rank your website in search result listings.

 We have too often seen brands disregard SEO as a strategy for growing their revenue, but this could not be further from the truth.
-If you too disregard SEO, worry not – as there is always a way to grow your ranking across search engines!
+If you, too, have disregarded SEO, worry not – there is always a way to grow your ranking across search engines!

-The reality is this, your customers will search the internet at some point.
-They may search for the exact product or service you provide, so we need to make sure we have a chance at appearing in front of them when they do.
-If they see us, they might like us, and they might buy from us.
+The reality is, your customers will search the internet at some point.
+They may search for the exact product or service you provide, so you need to make sure you have a chance at appearing in front of them when they do.
+If they see you, they might like you, and they might buy from you.

 First things first, here are the foundational things your site needs to have updated at all times to appear in searches: